Running Tapestry Foamflower

 An amazing variety with its profusion of white flowers in spring, and charming heart shaped leaves that are marked with a thick black band on the veins; wonderful as a shaded groundcover, or weaving with other plants in a container

 Running Tapestry Foamflower has masses of beautiful racemes of lightly-scented white bell-shaped flowers rising above the foliage from mid spring to mid summer, which are most effective when planted in groupings.
 Its attractive heart-shaped leaves remain dark green in color with distinctive black veins throughout the year.
-The fruit is not ornamentally significant.
 The dark red stems are very colorful and add to the overall interest of the plant.

 Running Tapestry Foamflower is an herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.